-In this guest blog post by Mike Mohammed, Mike shares a fantastic, yet unconventional idea: read-along storybooks using audio in Google Slides!
+In this guest blog post by Mike Mohammad, Mike shares a fantastic, yet unconventional idea: read-along storybooks using audio in Google Slides!

 I’m always amazed at how Mike innovates in his classroom.
 You’d never guess from this post’s title that this idea is from a high school physics teacher!